 In the name of “scholarship,” critical academics conjecture that fourth-century Christian councils formed the Christian Scriptures — the New Testament Scriptures.
-However, presuppositions have covered the truth.
-By giving attention directly to the Scriptures as historical documents from early Christians, the Christian Scriptures refute the myth that later councils formed the Christian Scriptures.
-The Christian Scriptures as historical documents testify that Jesus’s Apostles and prophets collected the holy writings in the first century.
+With the Scriptures as historical documents from early Christians, the Christian Scriptures refute the myth that later councils formed the Christian Scriptures.
+The Christian Scriptures as historical documents testify that Jesus’s apostles and prophets collected the holy writings in the first century.

 The Early Spreading of Scripture among the Nations